moosedookie/lftp-mirror/README.md

 - Variables:
   - Required
-    - PUID: UserId used to run process / file ownership
-    - PGID: GroupId used to run process / file ownership
     - HOST: IP/host/url of host
     - PORT: Port of host
     - USERNAME: SSH user on host
     - PASSWORD: Pass for user on host
     - REMOTE_DIR: Directory on host to mirror locally
+    - /TEMP: Path to TEMP_DIR on local machine
+    - /DOWNLOADS: Path to FINISHED_DIR on local machine
     - LFTP_PARTS: Number of parts in which to split files (-use-pget[-n=N])
     - LFTP_FILES: Number of files to download in parallel (--parallel[=N])
-  - Optional
+    - PUID: UserId used to run process / file ownership
+    - PGID: GroupId used to run process / file ownership
+    - TEMP_DIR: Directory that files will download to (/TEMP)
-    - FINISHED_DIR: Optional finished directory to place finished transfer (by default, downloads end up in /config/download)
+    - FINISHED_DIR: Directory to place finished downloads (/DOWNLOADS)